haldean/bugh/README.md

 account, to protect you from hacking, catastrophic data loss, and your own destructive power.
 To install, run:

-    sudo python setup.py install
+    sudo pip install bugh

-After installing, you can run `bugh [your Github username]` from the directory in which you would like to mirror your repositories.
+After installing, run `bugh [your Github username]` from the directory in which you would like to mirror your repositories.
 The first invocation clones every repository in your Github account.
 Repeated invocations will run `git pull` in already-cloned repositories, and will clone repositories that don't